 In partnership with the users of its services, EHRA helps disseminate the knowledge needed to promote respect for human rights at home and to minimise mistaken or abusive recourse to the Court.
 In so doing, EHRA undertakes to play its part in promoting universal access to justice.

 The European Court of Human Rights is an international court set up in 1959.
 It rules on individual or State applications alleging violations of the civil and political rights set out in the European Convention on Human Rights.
 Since 1998 it has sat as a full-time court and individuals can apply to it directly.

 In almost fifty years the Court has delivered more than 10,000 judgments.
 These are binding on the countries concerned and have led governments to alter their legislation and administrative practice in a wide range of areas.
 The Court’s case-law makes the Convention a powerful living instrument for meeting new challenges and consolidating the rule of law and democracy in Europe.

 The Court is based in Strasbourg, in the Human Rights Building designed by the British architect Richard Rogers in 1994 – a building whose image is known worldwide.
 From here, the Court monitors respect for the human rights of 800 million Europeans in the 47 Council of Europe member States that have ratified the Convention.

-The 7th Edition of the European Human Rights Moot Court Competition was held on the 14th to the 19th of April 2019.
-We express our thanks to the City of Strasbourg, the Irish Permanent Representation, the Polish Permanent Representation, the Spanish Permanent Representation, the Swiss Permanent Representation, and the Turkish Permanent Representation.
+The 8th Edition of the European Human Rights Moot Court Competition will be held from 5 to 9 April 2020.
+We express our thanks to the City of Strasbourg, the Permanent Representation of the United Kingdom and the Turkish Permanent Representation.
 Their contribution was clearly felt throughout the entire edition, and we are very proud to have their support.